 Eligibility overview: Alaska expanded Medicaid to cover adults 19 to 64 years old who are ineligible for its other programs and making less than 133% of the federal poverty level (FPL).
 There are separate programs with varying eligibility requirements for pregnant women, children, parents/caretakers, elderly and disabled residents.

-Income requirements: To qualify for Medicaid via expansion, your MAGI can’t exceed $1,707 per month for an individual and $2,303 per month for a two-person family.
+Income requirements: To qualify for Medicaid via expansion, your MAGI can’t exceed $1,768 per month for an individual and $2,389 per month for a two-person family.
 Income requirements scales from there.
-Last year, a family of eight couldn’t make more than $5,727.
+A family of eight can’t make more than $6,133.

-How to apply: Residents can apply through My.Alaska.gov or via a paper application you can download from its Department of Health and Social Services website.
+How to apply for Alaska Medicaid: Residents can apply through My.Alaska.gov or via a paper application you can download from its Department of Health and Social Services website.

 Other notable programs: Chronic & Acute Medical Assistance, which helps needy residents with specific chronic or terminal diseases get care; Alaska Health Insurance Premium Payment, a program that helps Medicaid recipients pay out-of-pocket costs; Adult Dental Care

-Eligibility overview: Arizona expanded its Medicaid program — Arizona Health Care Cost Containment System (AHCCCS) — to cover adults who don’t qualify for its other programs, but make less than 133% of FPL.
+Eligibility overview: Arizona expanded its Medicaid program — Arizona Health Care Cost Containment System (AHCCCS) — to cover adults who don’t qualify for its other programs, but make less than 138% of FPL.
+A single adult is eligible for the expansion program if you make a maximum of $1,415.
+Couples can make a max $1,911 per month.
 Separate programs cover women, children, caretaker relatives, the disabled and the elderly.

-Additional requirements: As of 2016, adults in the expansion group making more than 100% FPL contribute premiums of 2% of household income or $25 (whichever is lower) into a health savings account and pay strategic coinsurance of $4 to $10 for certain services.
-You can defer premiums payments for two months.
+Additional requirements: Adults in the expansion group making more than 106% FPL contribute premiums of 2% of household income or $25 (whichever is lower) into a health savings account and pay strategic coinsurance of $4 to $75 for certain services.
+You can defer premiums payments for two months, while the total amount of copays cannot exceed 5% of your family’s income during a calendar quarter.

-How to apply: You can apply online using the Health-e-Arizona Plus website or via a paper application.
+How to apply for Arizona Medicaid: You can apply online using the Health-e-Arizona Plus website or via a paper application.

 Other notable programs: Breast and Cervical Cancer Treatment Program; Arizona Long Term Care System

 Eligibility overview: Arkansas has Medicaid programs for needy children, parents, caregivers, pregnant women, elderly, blind and disabled residents.
 It also has an alternate private expansion program for adults making below 133% FPL.
-However, a pending proposal with the federal Centers for Medicare & Medicaid Services would significantly change eligibility.
+Individuals can make a maximum of $1,414 per month and families of four can make a maximum $2,903.83 per month.
+Income limits go up from there depending on family size.

-Work requirements: Arkansas is introducing work requirements for recipients on its expansion program Arkansas Works.
-Beginning in June 2018, 30-49 year-old enrollees must put in 80 hours of "work activity" a month.
-Younger enrollees (19 to 20 years old) will be subject to the requirements starting next year.
+Work requirements: Arkansas introduced work requirements for recipients of its expansion program Arkansas Works in June 2018, but a recent ruling by a federal judge blocked the proposal and is currently preventing anyone from losing coverage.
+Under the approved, but ultimately overturned proposal, enrollees had to put in 80 hours of "work activity" a month.
 Work activity is defined as "a job, job training, job searching, school, health education classes or volunteering/community engagement" or a combination of those activities, according to the state's Governor's office.
-Recipients must report their activity each month online at www.access.arkansas.gov.
-People who fail to do so for any three months in a calendar year will lose coverage for that year.
+Recipients were required to report their activity each month online at www.access.arkansas.gov.
+People who fail to do so for any three months in a calendar year would lose coverage for that year.
+Arkansas Governor Asa Hutchinson (R) is now urging the Trump administration to reinstate the program.

 Other requirements: The expansion program, Arkansas Works, currently requires participants to pay a small premium (2% of their income).
 It also has a job referral program, but enrollees aren’t currently required to participate.

-How to apply: Residents can apply through Access.Arkansas.gov or by printing out an application from the Division of County Operations on the Department of Health Services and dropping it off at their local DHS center.
+How to apply for Arkansas Medicaid: Residents can apply through Access.Arkansas.gov or by printing out an application from the Division of County Operations on the Department of Health Services and dropping it off at their local DHS center.

 Other notable programs: Workers With Disabilities; Long-term Care; ARChoices, a nursing and home care program for the elderly and disabled; DDS Alternative Community Services, a program for the developmentally disabled who qualify for nursing home care, but choose to stay home